webtimemachine/wtm/react-app/README.md

 - Click and hold the .crx file, then drag it onto the Extensions page.
 A confirmation dialog should appear asking if you want to add the extension.
 Click on the **Add extension** button to proceed.

 - Chrome will begin installing the extension.
 Once completed, you'll see a notification confirming the successful installation.

+### Install the extension in Chrome (using the .zip file)

+- Navigate to the **Extensions** page as described in the previous section.

+- Navigate to the location of the .zip file you wish to install.
+Unzip it where you want to let it installed (Desktop, for example)

+- Click on the **Load unpacked** button located in the top-left corner of the screen.
+This action opens a file selection dialog.

+- Select the folder where you had unziped and click on the **Open** button.
+Chrome will begin installing the extension.

+- Once completed, you'll see a notification confirming the successful installation.
+The extension should now be visible in your list of installed extensions.

 ## Test the extension on Safari